LatticeQCD/AnalysisToolbox/README.md

 in which you install all the required packages.
 This is what the Python people seem to prefer, which you can read about in their [PEP 668](https://peps.python.org/pep-0668/).
 It is also more convenient for use on supercomputers, since you don't need superuser privileges to install any missing packages.
+On the other hand, virtual environments can be slower.

 In `configureToolbox.py` set
 ```Python